KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/twelve_keys_of_self_empowerment.md

 This strengthens inner guidance, clarity, and the ability to sense resonance.

+---
+*Imagine the body as a vessel of light, each cell a star, each breath a wave of radiance flowing through the cosmos within.*
+---
 ### **Key Four — The Living Light Visualization**

 **(The practice that upgrades the entire cellular field)**